flexcrush420/portable-esde-linux/README.md

 The script will ask you:
 - **Where to install** (defaults to `./ES-DE-Portable` in the current directory)
+- **Which theme** to use is no longer prompted — Art Book Next is installed automatically
 - **Internal resolution** (Native / 1080p / 1440p / 4K)
 - **Whether to import a RetroBat collection** (optional)
 - **Whether to create a desktop shortcut**